viiktorstefanov/FirstGameProject/README.md

 You are a dark magician who can shoot fire.
-Your goal is to kill bugs.
+The computer generates bugs randomly across the right plane of the board.Your goal is to kill or avoid bugs.
 Starting with 0 points.
 For each killed bug, you get 5 points.

 ## DEMO